Prima Facie - Explained

 - Economics, Finance, & Analytics

-Prima Facie Definition
+What does Prima Facie Mean?

 Prima facie is a term used to describe the nature of something at first observation.
 It is a legal claim which proves that there is sufficient evidence for the prosecution to take place."
 In other words, prima facie refers to particular evidence, whereby if held to be sufficient, it can be used to prove a case.
 Prima facie is commonly used in legal hearings such as criminal and civil lawsuits.
 Prima facie is a Latin term meaning, the first sight.